chaerim-kim/chaerim-kim.github.io/_posts/_drafts/uais.md

 **3. Dwell time in search: Eye tracking**

-  - Since dwell time is so imp they are combining w Eye tracking
+  - Since dwell time is so important they are combining w Eye tracking

       - Can determine bad or good abandonment